claranet/cloud-deploy-docs/source/rst/bestpractices.rst

 ------------

 When the AutoScalingGroup scales up, starting instances will only execute pre and post-deploy scripts.
-BuildPack user script with costlier commands and external calls is only executed once on the Cloud Deploy instance to reduce risks of inconsistency between host deployments and permit faster new instance bootstrapping on autoscale up.
+BuildPack user script, due to it costlier commands and external calls, is executed only once on the Cloud Deploy instance.
+This reduce the risk of inconsistency between host deployments and also reduce the bootstrapping time of new instances during a scale up.
 As external networking could be restricted or unavailable on deployed hosts, it is strongly advised against to use external network to install of download during pre-deploy or post-deploy user scripts.

 Scripts examples